 Single travelers should go for the rear-facing window seats, which are located in their own cocoon in.
 However, you will have to step over the feet of other passengers every time you leave your seat (except when you are seated in a window seat in row 16, which has direct aisle access).

-The center seats are the best option for couples, as you’re basically flying in a private suite.
+The center seats are the best option for couples, as you’re flying in a private suite.
 You will, once again, have to step over another passenger’s legs every time you need to go to the bathroom or want to stretch your legs (except for row 16, which has direct aisle access).

 What are the worst Club World seats on British Airway’s B77W?

 Window seats in row 10 (10A & 10K) lack a window and are best avoided if you like to look outside.
-If you are traveling alone, you don’t want to be seated in one of the center seats as you are seated very close to the person next to you and have the direct eye contact problem as soon as you lower your screen.
+If you are traveling alone, you don’t want to be seated in one of the center seats as you are seated very close to the person next to you and have direct eye contact problems as soon as you lower your screen.